 At this time I took it down from our home in Arkansas to our Beach place on the Gulf in S.W.
-La. where I planted it in a protected spot by our screened porch.
+Louisiana, where I planted it in a protected spot by our screened porch.
 There it really took hold and started climbing all over it, One day in November I noticed a small bud.
-Shortly later there were several buds that by now have turned into blooms or flowers.
-At this time I don't know if the weather will stay warm enough to produce its crop of beans.
-I can only hope.
+Shortly later there were several buds that soon turned into flowers.

-Early this spring I took a healthy looking Sea Purse (Dioclea reflexa) bean and rubbed one side of it on a rough concrete block until I wore a small hole in it,then I put it in a small glass of water for a couple days, then I planted it in a small clay pot filled with potting soil and kept it moist for a little more than a week when I saw a small plant start to emerge.
+Early in spring I took a healthy looking Hamburger Bean (Mucuna sp.) bean and rubbed one side of it on a rough concrete block until I wore a small hole in it,then I put it in a small glass of water for a couple days, then I planted it in a small clay pot filled with potting soil and kept it moist for a little more than a week when I saw a small plant start to emerge.

 Mucuna sp.
 Photo: William Pope

 by: William E. (Bill) Pope, Dec.
 15, 2001